onsotiL/Credit_Risk_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/90416094/153759518-f0d3cc74-8948-425f-a5da-c12acb1eea66.png)

 - The balanced accuracy score is about 65%.
-- The high risk precision is about 1% only with 69% sensitivity and F1 of 2% only.
+- The high risk precision is about 1% only with  a recall of 69%  and F1 of only 2% .
-- Its low risk precision is almost at 100% with a sensitivity of 59%.
+- Its low risk precision is almost at 100% with a recall of 59%.

 ---
 ### SMOTE model
 ![image](https://user-images.githubusercontent.com/90416094/153759559-82197a1f-6b8e-47fa-bc38-a5af01cc430d.png)

 - The balanced accuracy score also about 65%.
-- The high_risk precision is about 1% only with 59% sensitivity and F1 of 2% only.
+- The high_risk precision is about 1% only with 69% recall and F1 of 2% only.
-- its low risk precision is almost 100% with a recall of 59%.
+- Its low risk precision is almost 100% with a recall of 59%.

 ---